Questions? Suffolk DBT Roslyn (516) 714-4707 | Babylon Suffolk DBT (631) 403-4719 | Mt. Sinai (631) 828-2264 | NYC (646) 939-5210

 Younger children often show impulsive behavior through big emotions.They may have trouble calming down or following directions when they feel overwhelmed.
 DBT-C involves both the child and their caregivers.

-Children learn emotion and behavior skills, while parents learn how to respond in supportive, effective ways.
+Children learn emotion regulation skills while parents learn how to respond in supportive, effective ways.

 Teens often experience emotions intensely and may feel overwhelmed by mood swings, reactivity, or emotional shutdown.